PortOcean/port-dev/README.md

 ### Authentication and Secrets

-- **Verify Port's GitHub token is valid:** Check token expiration and scopes for the target repository.
+- **Verify Port's GitHub token is valid:** Check token expiration and scopes for the target repository
-- **GitHub App vs Personal Access Token:** Confirm you're using the correct authentication method
+- **GitHub App vs Personal Access Token:** Confirm the correct authentication method is being used
 - **Organization-level permissions:** For org repos, ensure the GitHub App has org-wide access or is specifically granted to the repository

 **Port API Token Configuration:**